-When news of Louisiana’s secession reached Washington, Senator Stephen A. Douglas of Illinois fiercely declared that any state that had been bought “with the national treasure”—as Louisiana had been through the Louisiana Purchase—would not be allowed to secede and control the vital Mississippi River.
+In New Orleans, businesses closed as talk of war increased.
+Most residents supported secession, which was significant considering that the city had major business ties to the North.
+When news of Louisiana’s secession reached Washington, Senator Stephen A. Douglas of Illinois fiercely declared that any state which had been bought “with the national treasure”—as Louisiana had been through the Louisiana Purchase—must not be allowed to secede and control a part of the vital Mississippi River.